December 23, 2010

 "It’s a bad one; and . . . she . . . only has until her last year of high school to live."

 I remembered that day perfectly.
 After Eevie told me that, I laughed hysterically; just another perk to boost up the fame of this Princess title that Hana held.
 I didn't believe a single word of it.
 But as I looked at Eevie, she didn't seem to enjoy the laugh that I did.
 In fact, she seemed almost hurt . . . hurt that I was laughing at this person who was supposed to die sometime next year.

 Suddenly after my laughter I felt my heart start to ache.
 I didn't make any sudden movement, but it hurt.
 I got quiet.
 An image of blood and that same girl in my short dream I had on the bench flashed in my head again.
 Death . . .

 Whether or not Eevie was telling the truth . . . laughing at death . . . it panged me.
 That night, after I got home from school, I went straight to my bed.
 I still had broken glass on the floor, but I didn't care.
 I left it the way it was.
 I didn't want to rebuild it again, not this time.
 I lied in my bed and closed my eyes.

 It wasn't funny.
 Before I knew it, tears crawled down my face and to the side of my ears.
 The girl with blood kept flashing back and forwards over and over again like a never-ending replay.
 The sudden emotional pain was so unbearable that I started twitching in my own spot.
 After about a minute of moping around, I got up, pushed together all the glass shards, grabbed my superglue and started to rebuild.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Vincent W. TaoWrite a Review